 In addition, pursuant to the NEO Employment Letters, we expect that the Named Executive Officers will enter into new severance benefit and change of control agreements with us which will become effective upon the closing of the spin-off.
-Any Named Executive Officer who does not enter into an NEO Employment Letter, severance benefit agreement and change of control agreement may retain the rights set forth in his existing severance benefit and change of control agreements.
 For additional detail regarding these severance benefit and change of control agreements, see "Information Regarding Executive Compensation-Potential Payments upon Termination or Change of Control" below.